emdantrim/education-assignments/education-engineer/terraform-getting-started.md

 ## Destroy the newly created infrastructure

 Finally, use Terraform to destroy the resources you have created with `terraform destroy`.
-This action requires user confirmation, like `apply`, but will remove the resources Terraform has created.
-Be sure to inspect the output to confirm the correct resources will be removed!
+This removes the resources Terraform created in the previous step.
+Be sure to inspect Terraform's output and confirm that the correct resources will be removed!

 ### CLI